Filial piety: In behavioral sciences

 In family counselling research, filial piety has been seen to help establish bonding with parents.
-Ho argues that the value filial piety brings along an obligation to raise one's children in a moral way to prevent disgrace to the family.
+Ho argues that filial piety brings along an obligation to raise one's children in a moral way to prevent disgrace to the family.
 However, filial piety has also been found to perpetuate dysfunctional family patterns such as child abuse: there may be both positive and negative psychological effects.
-Francis Hsu made the argument that when taken to the level of the family at large, pro-family attitudes informed by filial piety can lead to nepotism, corruption and eventually are at tension with the good of the state as whole.
+Francis Hsu argued that pro-family attitudes informed by filial piety, when taken on the level of the family at large, can lead to nepotism and corruption, and are at tension with the good of the state as whole.

-In Chinese parentchild relations, the aspect of authority goes hand-in-hand with the aspect of benevolence.
-E.g. many Chinese parents support their children's education fully and do not allow their children to work during their studies, allowing them to focus on their studies.
-Because of the combination of benevolence and authoritarianism in such relations, children feel obliged to respond to parents' expectations, and internalize them.
-Ho found, however, that in Chinese parentchild relations, fear was also a contributing factor in meeting parents' filial expectations: children may not internalize their parents' expectations, but rather perform roles as good children in a detached way, through affectrole dissociation.
+In Chinese parent-child relations, the aspect of authority goes hand-in-hand with the aspect of benevolence.
+For example, many Chinese parents support their children's education fully and do not allow their children to work during their studies, which allows them to focus on their studies.
+Because of this combination of benevolence and authoritarianism in such relations, children feel obliged to respond to parents' expectations, and internalize them.
+Ho found, however, that in Chinese parent-child relations, fear also contributed to meeting parents' filial expectations: children may not internalize their parents' expectations, but rather perform roles as good children in a detached way, through affect-role dissociation.
 Studying Korean family relations, scholar Dawnhee Yim argues that internalization of parents' obligations by children may lead to guilt, as well as suppression of hostile thoughts toward parents, leading to psychological problems.
-Jordan found that despite filial piety being asymmetrical in nature, Chinese interviewees felt that filial piety contained an element of reciprocity: "... it is easy to see the parent whom one serves today as the self who is served tomorrow."
+Jordan found that despite filial piety being asymmetrical in nature, Chinese interviewees felt that filial piety contained an element of reciprocity: "...it is easy to see the parent whom one serves today as the self who is served tomorrow."
 Furthermore, the practice of filial piety provides the pious child with a sense of adulthood and moral heroism.